PoisotLab/ms_network_prediction/manuscript.md

-But the tools to which we feed these data, incomplete as they may be, are gradually getting better; that is, they can do predictions faster, they handle uncertainty and propagate it well, and they can accomodate data volumes that are lower than we may expect [@Pichler2020MacLea].
+But the tools to which we feed these data, incomplete as they may be, are gradually getting better; that is, they can do predictions faster, they handle uncertainty and propagate it well, and they can accommodate data volumes that are lower than we may expect [@Pichler2020MacLea].
 It is clear attempting to predict the structure of ecological networks at any scale is a methodological and ecological challenge; yet it will result